bcduggan/scripts/README.md

-admin-scripts
+scripts
 =============

-Collection of scripts to make certain sysadmin tasks a little easier.
+A collection of scripts